 The whorl pattern on the classic tabby makes it look like there’s a target on the side of the cat’s body.
 These kitties are also referred to as “blotched” or “marbled” tabbies.

-2. Mackerel Tabby
+2. Mackerel Tabby Cat Personality

 Mackerel tabbies are absolutely beautiful kitties.
 And no, they’re not named after their favorite fish, though they won’t say no to sampling some.

 These kitties have vertical stripes running parallel on either side of their bodies.
 There is usually one large stripe going down the cat’s spine and several thinner lines.
 These felines also have rings around their tails and legs, and bands of stripes around their bodies.
 It may look like your kitty is wearing pinstripe pajamas – how adorable!
+And the mackerel tabby personality is equally as adorable as its looks.

 3. Ticked Tabby

 A ticked tabby (otherwise known as an agouti tabby cat) has no stripes or spots on its coat.
-However, if you look closely at their individual hairs, you’ll notice that each of them has bands of dark and light coloring on it.
+However, if you look closely at their individual hairs, you’ll notice that each of them has bands of dark and light coloring on them.

 Abyssinians and Somalis are good examples of ticked tabby breeds.